Cross-Border Data Forum Bannner

 Georgia Tech IISP Cross-Border Requests for Data Project

-Peter Swire is the Elizabeth and Tommy Holder Chair and Professor of Law and Ethics in the Scheller College of Business at the Georgia Institute of Technology, and is senior counsel with the law firm of Alston & Bird.
+Peter Swire is the J.Z.
+Liang Chair in the Georgia Tech School of Cybersecurity and Privacy, and Professor of Law and Ethics in the Georgia Tech Scheller College of Business at the Georgia Institute of Technology.
+He is senior counsel with the law firm of Alston & Bird, LLP.
 Under President Clinton, Swire was Chief Counselor for Privacy in the U.S. Office of Management and Budget.
 Swire served as one of five members of President Obama’s Review Group on Intelligence and Communications Technology.
 Prior to that, he was co-chair of the global Do Not Track process for the World Wide Web Consortium.
 In 2015, the International Association of Privacy Professionals awarded Swire its annual Privacy Leadership Award.
-In 2018, Swire was named an Andrew Carnegie Fellow for his project on “Protecting Human Rights and National Security in the New Age of Data Nationalism.”
+In 2018, Swire was named an Andrew Carnegie Fellow for his project on “Protecting Human Rights and National Security in the New Age of Data Nationalism.

 Universite Grenoble Alpes Faculty Profile